ryran/pyrite/README.md

 After creating a few simple apps with BASH scripting, I decided it was time to learn Python.
 After the first few days I was in love.

-Long story short, after a couple weeks of learning, I released my first version of this project in January 2012, and have been improving it ever since.
-Have lots more to learn (I was also new to GTK+), but I'm damn proud of Pyrite.
+Long story short, after a couple weeks of learning, I released my first version of this project in January 2012, quickly added public-key encryption, signing, & verifying, and have been improving it ever since.
+This being my first learning experience with GTK+, I have lots more to learn, but I'm damn proud of Pyrite.

 PLEASE contact me (or post on the tracker) with any suggestions, feedback, bug reports, or questions!